milen855/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 "script that prints a number with two decimal places, followed by a new line"
 #!/bin/bash
 "script that converts a number from base 10 to base 16"
+#!/bin/bash
+"script that encodes and decodes text using the rot13 encryption"